Chevrolet Standard Six

 The Standard was offered in three body styles all on a 107-inch wheelbase: 2-door sedan (a body style Chevrolet customarily referred to as a "coach" in marketing at the time), coupe and coupe with rumble seat.
 All bodies were by Fisher and featured 'no-draft ventilation'.
-All models were powered by a 181 cuin six-cylinder valve-in-head engine producing 60 bhp at 3,000 rpm and 125 lbft of torque giving the car a top speed of between 65–70 mph.
+All models were powered by a 181 cuin six-cylinder valve-in-head engine producing 60 bhp at 3,000 rpm and 125 lbft of torque giving the car a top speed of between 65 and 70 mph.
 This engine had first appeared in Chevrolet's 1929 models, introduced in 1928.
 The car had full instrumentation.
 A clock, heater and a radio were options.
 For 1934, sedan, roadster and touring body styles were added to the catalog.

 In 1935, a larger 206.8 cuin six-cylinder engine was offered in lieu of the 181 cuin, producing 74 bhp at 3,200 rpm and 150 lbft of torque.
 A sedan delivery was also available this year.

 For 1936, the Standard Six received a wide range of improvements and a wider choice of body styles including cabriolet and sports sedan versions.
 It was built on a new box-girder frame with a wheel base of 109 inches.
 With an increase of compression ratio from 5.6:1 to 6:1, the standard 206.8 cuin engine now produced 79 bhp at 3,200 rpm and 156 lbft of torque which was now shared with the Master Six.
 The spare wheel moved from its external rear trunk location to a new compartment under the trunk.
 Brakes were 11-in drums.
 The steel roof was new.

 The Standard Six was discontinued for 1937 when the Master range was joined by the new Master Deluxe.
-In May of 1925 the Chevrolet Export Boxing plant at Bloomfield, New Jersey was repurposed from a previous owner where Knock-down kits for Chevrolet, Oakland, Oldsmobile, Buick and Cadillac passenger cars, and both Chevrolet and G. M. C. truck parts are crated and shipped by railroad to the docks at Weehawken, New Jersey for overseas GM assembly factories.
+In May 1925 the Chevrolet Export Boxing plant at Bloomfield, New Jersey was repurposed from a previous owner where knock-down kits for Chevrolet, Oakland, Oldsmobile, Buick and Cadillac passenger cars, and both Chevrolet and GMC truck parts are crated and shipped by railroad to the docks at Weehawken, New Jersey for overseas GM assembly factories.